How to choose the Colombian cities you want to visit?

 1 or 2 days in Riohacha are enough to see the town and plan your trip to the Guajira desert.
 In the meantime, you can enjoy nice restaurants that offer seafood.

 The green Valledupar is the capital of the Cesar Department.
-It’s located quite far from the coast and sits on the southeast side of Sierra Nevada.
-It has more than 500,000 inhabitants and was founded in 1550.
+It’s located quite far from the coast on the southeast side of Sierra Nevada.
+It was founded in 1550 and has more than 500,000 inhabitants.
 The temperature throughout the year is high: 40 degrees Celsius.
 The altitude is 180 masl.

 Colloquially, locals play with words and call Valledupar the ‘Valle de Old Parr’, referring to the brand of scotch whisky most widely consumed in town.

-Valledupar is known chiefly for its Festival de Leyenda Vallenata, a vallenato music annual contest that lasts 5 days, at the end of April and the beginning of May.
+Valledupar is known chiefly for its Festival de Leyenda Vallenata, a five-day Vallenato music annual contest held at the end of April and the beginning of May.
 These are the busiest and most interesting days to visit this town.
-Apart from the concerts, you find live vallenato music in almost every bar.
-Vallenato is a typical Colombian rhythm that includes accordion, guacharaca, and drums, although it can be accompanied by bass and guitar.
-The old vallenato used to tell adventure and love stories of the region.
+Apart from the concerts, you can find live vallenato music in almost every bar.
+Vallenato is a typical Colombian rhythm that includes accordion, guacharo, and drums, although it can be accompanied by bass and guitar.
+The old Vallenato used to tell adventure and love stories of the region.

 The area is also known for its agriculture and livestock farming.
-And the city itself is one with the most trees per inhabitant in the country.
-Cañaguate is the icon tree to the town, with beautiful yellow flowers that contrast with the rest of the greenery, especially in January.
+Cañaguate is the town’s icon tree, with beautiful yellow flowers that contrast with the rest of the greenery, especially in January.
 Sunflowers grow in February, and oak trees blossom in violet hues until March.

 The Plaza Alfonso López is the main square in Valledupar.
 This place showcases a permanent stage for music events, trees, and colonial buildings that surround it.

-You can visit the Casa Museo del Acordeón de ‘Beto’ Murgas, where you can learn more about the origins of vallenato music and all the stories related to it.
+Visit the Casa Museo del Acordeón de ‘Beto’ Murgas to learn more about the origins of vallenato music and its related stories.

 Atanquez, Chemesquemena, Caracoli, and Nabusimake are nearby indigenous people’s colonies.
 You can visit those and learn how these communities live in the middle of the Sierra Nevada rainforest.
 You can also go swimming at La Mina, a section of the Guatapuri River.